alex-hjk/CE4153-BlockchainTechnology-2020/README.md

     1. Mapping `domains` maps the domain name string to the `Domain` struct.
     2. `Domain` struct stores the domain owner and expiry information.
     3. Function `addDomain` handles the registration of a new domain into the registrar, and may only be called by the bidder through the modifier `onlyBidder`.
-    4. Function `removeDomain` handles the deregistration of an existing domain from the registrar, and may only be caleld by the owner of the contract of the bidder.
+    4. Function `removeDomain` handles the deregistration of an existing domain from the registrar, and may only be called by the owner or the contract of the bidder.
     5. Events `AddDomain` and `RemoveDomain` are defined and emitted whenever a domain is added or removed so that the frontend can update the state of the registered domains.
 - Bidder.sol
     - Domain name bidding and claiming functionality
     1. Mapping `bids` maps the domain name string to the `Bidding` struct.
     2. `Bidding` struct stores another mapping `commits` that maps the sender address to the `Commit` struct. `Bidding` also contains additional bid information for each domain.
     3. `Commit` struct stores the commit hash as well as the block number of the commit.
-For Ownership and Access control:
+For Ownership and Access control (from OpenZeppelin):
 - Ownable.sol
 For Truffle deployment:
 - Migrations.sol